 These aren’t always the most helpful of words.
 I would have taken those babies in sickness and in health, for richer or for poorer.

 Less is more in many instances.
 And sometime a shoulder to cry on is more valuable than a well-meaning platitude.
-But don’t be afraid to reach out.
+Don’t be afraid to reach out.
 Just do it wisely and slowly.

 Try to communicate: